Candida auris

 • To better characterize the epidemiology of Candida auris infections in Washington to guide response.

-1. Health care providers and Health care facilities: notifiable to the local health jurisdiction within 24 hours.
+1. Health care providers and health care facilities: notifiable to the local health jurisdiction within 24 hours.

-2. Laboratories: lab report to the local health jurisdiction (LHJ) within 24 hours; submission required to PHL – isolate or if no isolate specimen associated with positive result, within 2 business days.
+2. Laboratories: lab report to the local health jurisdiction (LHJ) within 24 hours; submission required to PHL– isolate or if no isolate specimen associated with positive result, within 2 business days.

 3. Local health jurisdictions: notifiable to Washington State Department of Health (DOH) Office of Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary of information required within 21 days.